By Chadd McGlone

 During the past century, Malé has undergone tremendous change.
 Not only has the population grown, but the royal palace has been replaced by concrete buildings, busy harbors and scenic boardwalks.

 Today many tourists visit Malé, often stopping on the way to one of the many beautiful nearby resorts.
 Visitors rave about the warm, sunny weather and the ease with which they can get from place to place.
-With an overall diameter of fewer than two miles, people can easily walk anywhere on Malé.
+With a circumference of fewer than four miles, people can easily walk anywhere on Malé.

 You could see the entire city on foot in about an hour.
 Then when you’re ready to cool off in the ocean, head to the accurately named Artificial Beach.
 Leave your bikini at home, however, as this Muslim country encourages modesty while swimming.
 You’ll save a bundle on sunscreen!